ShonenAsh/ShonenAsh/README.md

 {H - {K ∩ S}} ⊂ P

-While this pattern has many exceptions, what I am trying to convey here is that words common between Kannada and Hindi, are mostly derived from Sanskrit.
+While this pattern has many exceptions, what I am trying to convey here is that words in common between Kannada and Hindi, are mostly derived from Sanskrit.
 And if a Sanskrit loan word appears in Kannada but not in Hindi, it mostly came from Persian/Arabic.
 This simple pattern reveals a lot about the history of the India subcontinent and it's diverse ethnicities.

 TLDR: We can use simple reasoning to find the etymology of many words of languages from the Indian subcontinent.